-Thanks to the active participation of MIBACT, the research represents the first step of a complex sequence of safeguard interventions of this oversized cultural heritage.
+Thanks to the active participation of MIBACT, the research represents the first step in a complex sequence of safeguarding interventions for this oversized cultural heritage.

-The objectives of the research were (1), through an inclusive approach, to integrate diverse opinions – social, cultural, political – into a cohesive vision; (2) to translate that vision into a coherent plan of interventions and uses with a temporal progression developed according to the opportunities of urgency and financing; (3) to ensure the sustainable implementation of the plan.
+The research aims were: (1) through an inclusive approach, integrate diverse opinions – social, cultural, political – into a cohesive vision; (2) translate that vision into a coherent plan of interventions and uses with a temporal progression developed according to opportunities of urgency and financing; (3) ensure the sustainable implementation of the plan.

-Turning a shared vision into a reality – into a truly great place – means finding the patience to take small steps, to truly listen, and to see what works best in this particular context.
-For these reasons, the research included two moments of discussion with the involved stakeholders.
-Two workshops have taken place at the Citadel in two different moments of the research project with the aim of (1) collecting the requests and allowing the stakeholders to discuss and (2) returning the intermediate phase of the work in order to collect the feedback.
+Turning a shared vision into a reality – into a truly great place – means finding the patience to take small steps, to truly listen and to see what works best in this particular context.
+For these reasons, the research included two opportunities for discussion with stakeholders.
+Two workshops took place at the Cittadella at two different times during the research project with the aim of (1) collecting requests and allowing stakeholders to discuss them and (2) returning at the intermediate phase of the work in order to collect feedback.

-The case of the Citadel is a recurrent condition in the protection of vast heritage buildings with low patrimonial density: a huge military compendium in a peripheral context that cannot be capitalized through its simple conservation but not even used as an undifferentiated container or transformed through the selection of some elements to be preserved and the modification of the others.
-Because of its gigantic dimension, the research has identified an innovative approach that combines conservation needs, possible reuse and economic-management sustainability.
+The Cittadella case study is a recurring theme in the protection of vast heritage buildings with low heritage density.
+This is a huge military site in a peripheral context that cannot be capitalised by simply conserving it nor used as an undifferentiated container or transformed through the selection of some elements to preserve and others to be altered.
+Given its huge size, the research identified an innovative approach that combines conservation needs, possible reuse and economic and management sustainability.

-The previous iconographical and historical researches represented the “state of the art” and were the base on which the project layout was developed.
-The aim of the research was focused on the strategic aspects of the adaptive reuse process assuming the previous historical researches as scientific support but neglecting to deepen the material degradation of the buildings that could be explored by a successive knowledge phase.
+Previous iconographic and historical research studies represented the ‘state of the art’ and formed the base on which the project layout was developed.
+The aim of the research focused on the strategic aspects of the adaptive reuse process, taking on board previous historical research as scientific support, but neglecting to deepen the material degradation of the buildings, which could be explored in a successive knowledge phase.

-The design research analysis has been developed both from a new interpretation of the architectural and landscape features of the Citadel of Alessandria and through a careful recognition of its contemporary uses.
-The investigated spatial aspects have been useful in identifying existing values, latent potentialities and criticalities, and have been the starting point for the elaboration of the strategic proposal which has a strict connection with the economical resources available and to its developing in time.
-Starting from the observation of people’s spontaneous repossession process described before, the developed placemaking capitalizes the local community’s assets, inspiration, and potential, with the intention of creating a renewed Citadel’s public space that could promote people’s well being.
+The design research analysis has been developed both through a new interpretation of the architectural and landscape features of the Cittadella of Alessandria and through a careful recognition of its contemporary uses.
+The spatial aspects investigated have been useful in identifying existing values, latent potentialities and criticalities and have formed the starting point for drafting a strategic proposal strictly connected with the economic resources available and the development over time.
+Starting by observing people’s spontaneous repossession process, as described above, the placemaking developed capitalises the local community’s assets, inspiration and potential, with the intention of creating a renewed public space at the Cittadella that could promote people’s wellbeing.